aazaff/teachPaleobiology/README.md

 # GEOSCIENCE 541: Paleobiology

-This respository contains course materials and information for the GEOSCIENCE 541: Paleobiology course at the Universty of Wisconsin - Madison.
+This respository contains course materials and information for the GEOSCIENCE 541: Paleobiology course at the University of Wisconsin - Madison.
 Maintained by Andrew Zaffos.

 ## Resources in this Repository